Weak approximations for Wiener functionals: Weak decomposition of Wiener functionals

 \subsection{Weak convergence and primary decomposition}

-In this section, we investigate the convergence of our preliminary decomposition~(\ref{explicitdec}) given in terms of the approximation scheme $(A^k,\mathbb{F}^k)$.
-By carefully choosing a suitable topology on the space of processes, our strategy will be fully based on the information given by the quadratic variation of the martingale part in the same spirit of~\cite{gr}.
+In this section we investigate the convergence of our preliminary decomposition (\ref{explicitdec}) given in terms of the approximation scheme $(A^k,\mathbb{F}^k)$.
+By carefully choosing a suitable topology on the space of processes, our strategy will be fully based on the information given by the quadratic variation of the martingale component in (\ref{explicitdec}).

-One should notice that we need to choose an appropriate topology which has to be general enough to afford the non-martingale part in the decomposition~(\ref{explicitdec}), and at the same time takes into account the desired convergence of the $\mathbb{F}^k$ - local martingales $M^{k,X}$ to an $\mathbb{F}$ - local martingale.